sshahar1/SpringBootWorkshop/README.md

 * Why is the application log so thin?
 3. Run the application with debug
 4. Add the actuator to your application
+5. Add the server host name to the actuator health check